 Judge to sentence man for plotting to join terror group

+Now 22, Kaliebe was ... .
 In this Jan.
 18, 2013 image taken from Federal Bureau of Investigation surveillance video, Justin Kaliebe talks with an undercover FBI agent while riding in the front seat of an automobile.
-Now 22, Kaliebe was a high school senior when he was arrested in 2013 as part of an investigation into Americans plotting to aid terrorists abroad.

 Add your comments below